How to Get from Civitavecchia Cruise Port to the Train Station

 It’s worth mentioning that the Rome Cruise Terminal (RCT) is part of this port.
 So, if you’re embarking on a Mediterranean cruise from Rome, this is where you will board your cruise ship.

 The cruise terminal in Civitavecchia consists of seven piers: 10, 11, 12, 12bis, 13, 13bis, and 25aud.
-Each pier has its own shuttle bus, which ferries passengers to and from the ship to the port’s service center Largo della Pace.
+Each pier has its own shuttle bus, which ferries passengers to and from the ship to the port's service center, Largo della Pace.
 Buses run every 15 minutes and that all Civitavecchia port shuttle buses are free of charge.

 Civitavecchia has a separate terminal called the Autostrade Del Mare (ADM).
-This is where you catch the ferry to Sicily and Sardinia, as well as Spain and North Africa.
+This is where you catch the ferry to Sicily and Sardinia, as well as boats to Spain and North Africa.
 Shipping and cargo services dock here as well.

 • Local bus